Laurențiu Ardelean

-Laurențiu Constantin Ardelean (born 8 February 2001) is a Romanian international footballer who plays as a midfielder.
+Laurențiu Constantin Ardelean (born 8 February 2001) is a Romanian international footballer who plays as a midfielder for LPS HD Clinceni.

 Club career

 Ardelean joined FCSB in 2010.
 On 25 October 2017, at the age of 16, Ardelean made his debut for the club in a 6–1 away win against Sănătatea Cluj in the Cupa României.
 On 11 August 2019, Ardelean made his Liga I debut for FCSB in a 3–1 loss against Voluntari.

 International career

 Ardelean has represented Romania at under-16 and under-17 level.